Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 - DisplaySettingMessages()		- Called by DisplayFinalChecksum() to handle displaying various warning messages depending on the assembly and cartridge header settings used.
 - SetROMToAssembleForHack()		- Used to specify which ROM is used as the base when assembling a hacked version.
 - LoadExtraRAMFile()			- Used to load the SRAM_Map/ExRAM_Map/ExFlashRAM_Map file when any of the RAM size defines are set greater than 0KB.
+- InsertNextPreCompiledodeBlock()	- This inserts the next portion of the specified pre-compiled file at the location of the macro.
+It accepts an address as a parameter since InsertMacroAtXPosition() is called by it.
+- SetNextPreCompiledCodePointer()	- Each time this macro is called, it reads the next value from the pointer table found at the start of a pre-compiled file, and assigns it to the label you gave to this macro.
 - InsertGarbageData()			- Used to insert a block of garbage code/data into the ROM.
 These areas act as freespace, meaning the data they control won't be inserted if !Define_Global_IgnoreOriginalFreespace is set to !TRUE.
 - CalculateFreespaceRemaining()		- This is called when !Define_Global_ApplyAsarPatches is enabled in order to display the remaining freespace and how much freespace has been used.
 - AppendListOfItemsToPrint()		- Called by ROMSettingWarningsAndErrors() to format the list of supported controllers.